SDK Privacy Violations

 How long do I have to file an SDK privacy lawsuit?

-Statutes of limitations vary by state and claim type.
-Generally, you have 1-4 years from when you discovered the violation.
-Consult with an attorney promptly to protect your rights.
+Statutes of limitations vary by state and claim type but you usually have from 1-4 years from when you discovered the violation.

 Do I need proof that my data was misused to file a claim?

-If you’ve used mobile applications that embedded invasive third-party SDKs, you may have legal claims even if you haven’t suffered obvious harm.
-Privacy violations themselves are actionable under many statutes, and statutory damages can provide meaningful compensation.
-Contact us today for a free, confidential case evaluation to learn whether you have a claim and how we can help you seek justice.
+If you've used mobile applications that embedded invasive third-party SDKs, you may have legal claims even if you haven't suffered obvious harm.
+Privacy violations themselves are actionable.
+Contact us today for a free, confidential case evaluation to learn whether you have a claim.